gcaussi/gcaussi/README.md

 ![Foto de Capa](src/foto-de-capa.jpeg)

-## Hey 👋
+## Welcome to my GitHub! 👋

 I am a lover of technology in general, being hardware or software.
-I have a focus on Front-End Web Development and I am passionate about Javascript, mainly for the reuse of code between different platforms, whether Desktop, Mobile or Web.
+I have a focus on Front-End Web Developer and I am passionate about Javascript, mainly for the reuse of code between different platforms, whether Desktop, Mobile or Web.

 I am currently learning 👨‍💻 the React and React Native frameworks.